The Human Condition and How to Heal It: ‘The Seat of The Soul’, ‘The Glass', and 'The Hula Hoop'

 Letting it go means to let go of the part of us that refuses to let go of the garbage inside and accept reality.
 And that part of us is called the ego.
 And letting go is the entire spiritual journey.
 The ego and what it does is very easy to understand.

 Psychology is the science of the things that you held inside of you that bothered you.
 Spirituality is the science of letting go of the part of you that did that.
 That is why spirituality is what allows you to get your life back.
 To return to the ‘Seat of your Soul.’
 To regain agency.
 Your sovereignty.
 This is true liberation.
 This is how to be free.
+This is how to heal and become whole again.
+It reunites the 'fractured psyche.'

-The Third Patriarch of Zen said that:
+The Third Patriarch of Zen wrote a peom, the first line of which is that:

 “The ‘Great Way’ is easy for those who have no preferences.”